crossbario/iotcookbook/device/pi/components/_work/camera/README.md

-R# Raspberry Pi Camera component
+# Raspberry Pi Camera component

+> may be out of date

 The Raspberry Pi Camera component allows the remote triggering of a photo via a WAMP procedure call.
 The photo is returned as the call result.